Every professional displayed on Counselling Directory has been independently

 Counselling can be very effective in helping you to explore new ways of managing day to day situations which are impacting on you in the here and now.
 These can impact on you and your relationship(s) with others.

-Psychotherapy can be effective to overcome long term deep rooted beliefs about yourself and others which you would like to work through to bring you towards a happier and more fulfilled life.
+Psychotherapy can be effective to overcome long term deep rooted beliefs about yourself and others which we would work on together to help to bring you towards leading a content life.

-I work with clients on a short term or long term basis (short term can be around 8 to 12 sessions).
+I work with clients on a short term or long term basis (short term can be from 8 to 12 sessions).
 Longer term therapy can take much longer from a few months to years.
-However, we both contract together as to what’s best and I will check in regularly to see how therapy is working for you.
+However, we both agree together as to what’s best for you and I will check in regularly to see how therapy is working for you.

 It may be for example that someone comes for counselling initially with work related stress and over the course of a number of sessions stuff from childhood comes up which the client wants to focus on and work through in psychotherapy and we contract together to work for longer through these unresolved historic issues.
 Longer term work enables you to explore your difficulties at much greater depth.

 A big aspect of counselling and psychotherapy is about recognising and facing uncomfortable feelings.
 This is not easy and can be overwhelming and distressing but you are not alone in this.
 I will journey with you to help you discover effective ways of approaching and coping with uncomfortable feelings which is part of the therapeutic process.

 As a practitioner, I am offering to share my time, knowledge and expertise with you so that we can work through things together in ways that may be challenging but also life-changing.

 As a counsellor/therapist I have worked with a great variety of people from diverse backgrounds with a range of issues including anxiety, depression, sexuality, self-esteem, relationship difficulties, panic attacks, loneliness, search for meaning in life, stress, and confidence issues among many others.